Our R&D focus areas

-Following the science to help people maintain and improve cardiovascular and metabolic health
+Following the science to stop, reverse and cure cardiovascular, renal and metabolic diseases

 Areas of research interest

-Our scientific focus is to improve islet health and reverse non-alcoholic steatohepatitis (NASH).
+Our scientific focus is on improving islet health and reversing non-alcoholic steatohepatitis (NASH).
 We are discovering novel therapies by using innovative technologies such as stem cells and genetics, to explore islet, adipocyte and liver biology.
-We emphasise new modalities, including miRNA, modRNA and antisense oligonucleotides.
-If successful, our research may one day result in unique treatments for pancreatic beta cell loss and NASH.
+We emphasise new modalities, including peptides, modRNA and antisense oligonucleotides If successful, our research may one day result in unique treatments for sustained glucose control and reversal of NASH.

-Redefining the treatment paradigm to eliminate cancer as a cause of death
+Our vision is to redefine the cancer treatment paradigm, and eliminate cancer as a cause of death.

 Areas of research interest

-In tumours with genetic drivers, potent inhibition of those drivers can lead to tumour shrinkage and improvement in progression-free survival.
-However, tumours eventually develop resistance to these mechanisms.
+In tumours with genetic drivers, potent inhibition of those drivers can lead to tumour reduction and improvement in progression-free survival.
+However, many tumours eventually develop resistance to therapy.
 We seek to target both genetic mutations and resistance mechanisms to drive towards more meaningful clinical improvements for patients.

-Recent data demonstrate that immune-mediated therapies can produce durable remissions and the possibility of a dramatic improvement in survival.
-We are developing a broad portfolio of these agents for use as monotherapy, as well as combinations with other immune agents and drugs in our small molecule portfolio to exploit mechanistic synergies.
+Recent data demonstrates that immuno-mediated therapies can produce durable remissions and the possibility of a dramatic improvement in survival.
+We are developing a broad portfolio of these agents for use as monotherapy, as well as combinations with other immuno-oncology agents and targeted drugs in our small molecule portfolio to exploit mechanistic synergies.